NodeBB/nodebb-plugin-poll/README.md

     - Another option
     [/poll]

-Currently settings aren't implemented.
+Supported settings:

+    max="1" //Max number of votes per user.
+If larger than 1, a multiple choice poll will be created title="Poll title" //Poll title

 ## Todo

+- Add hooks for a bunch of events that will change the state of a poll.
+These include the deletion of a post or topic
+- Add the ability for a poll to end on a specific date
+- Add the ability to add a poll by editing the first post of a topic
+- Add the ability to edit a poll
+- Add the ability to remove a vote, and a setting to disable the removal of votes
+- Overall improvement of the code
-A lot.
+- A lot more...

 If you're willing to help, please make any improvements you want and submit a PR.

 ## Installation